fheitmueller/sez_beps/R/methodology.md

 ## [1] 309
 ```

-The EU only lists 64 regimes that were reviewed by the OECD FHTP report, whereas in the FHTP report lists 309 regimes in total.
+The EU Code of Conduct report only lists 64 regimes that were reviewed by the OECD FHTP report, whereas in the FHTP report lists 309 regimes in total.
 This means that both datasets need to be taken into account.

 ## Selecting SEZ regimes
 Neither OECD nor EU reports classify directly which regimes are special economic zones, but the information is usually contained in the regime name.
 We filter the regimes by those which contain the a reference to a "zone", "centre", "city", "area" in them or which referred directly to Labuan, a Malaysian SEZ.
 Afterwards manual checks were conducted and some regimes excluded, mainly where "centre" did not refer to a, for example, financial centre but to a regime for a "centre" function of a firm, such as treasury.
 To filter the EU report, the word "centre" was not used initially (since too many errors were produced).
 However, some further regimes that based on their name and a quick check using google appeared to be SEZs were added.
+Some regimes that appeared to be disadvantaged area regimes were manually filtered out as well.

 ```